LiamABailey/2DVelocityCorrelation/README.md

 Ganguly, S., Williams, L., Palacios, I. and Goldstein, R., 2012.
 Cytoplasmic streaming in Drosophila oocytes varies with kinesin activity and correlates with the microtubule cytoskeleton architecture.
 Proceedings of the National Academy of Sciences, 109(38), pp.15109-15114.

 Dombrowski, C., Cisneros, L., Chatkaew, S., Goldstein, R. and Kessler, J., 2004.
 Self-Concentration and Large-Scale Coherence in Bacterial Dynamics.

+## License, Liability, and Warranty
+The author does not offer a warranty for any portion of the project, nor is the author liable for the damages associated with the use, or inability to use any portion of the project.
+Please see `LICENSE` (GNU GENERAL PUBLIC LICENSE Version 3) for more information.